 Reuse and Donation

 Nearly all meal delivery companies tell you to reuse their freezer bags for personal use.
 That’s fine if you are just an occasional customer.
 We can all use a few cold packs to fill freezer space.
-The appliance works harder to cool air than already frozen items, so filling up all space in your freezer is a good practice to minimize your energy use.
+The appliance works harder to cool air than already frozen items, so filling empty space in your freezer is a good practice to minimize your energy use.

 Perhaps you could reuse one of these bags as an ice pack when a little one is hurt or when you have a headache or backache.
 They’re great to use in a cooler when you’re packing food to go.
 However, if you get meals delivered weekly, your freezer will be filled with cold packs quickly.